cloudfoundry-incubator/kubo-deployment/docs/guides/using-kubernetes.md

 ## Deploy a Kubernetes workload

-1. Once you can access your cluster, you should be able to deploy a simple workload.
-We'll try nginx as an example:
+1. After `kubectl` has been configured with the appropriate credentials, it can be used to deploy a workload.
+The example below demonstrates an `nginx` deployment:
    ```
-   kubectl create -f ci/specs/nginx.yml
+   kubectl create -f nginx.yml
    ```

-1. This should create 3 nginx pods:
+1. This should create 3 `nginx` pods:
    ```
    kubectl get pods -o wide